ekoka/vino/README.md

-## /!\ This library is a work in progress.
+## /!\ This library is not maintained.
-Being a validation library, I feel compelled to post this warning, while I'm writing its documentation.
-I think it's a great tool and I already use it myself in my own personal projects, but that's because I built it and know all its nooks and crannies :) Feel free to download the code to play in *non-critical* settings.
+## Use Pydantic instead.
+It's fast, it works, I use it.

 # Vino: a data validation toolkit